nuwe1/nuwe1.github.io/README.md

 Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 #Motivation
+This page was started as a way to host my projects for free.
+It was also created with an aim to be a personal site where my work can be displayed.
+The design and code behind it was got from the gh-pages automatic generator

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.
 #History